-This test claim addresses the procedures used to protect kindergarten through 12th grade (K-12) and community college employees and applicants for employment from employees, officers, or administrators who intentionally engage in acts of reprisal, or coercion against an employee or applicant for employment who has disclosed improper governmental activity of the employer.
+This test claim was filed on June 5, 2003, by San Juan Unified School District and Santa Monica Community College District regarding statutes that address the procedures used to protect kindergarten through 12^{th} grade (K-12) and community college employees and applicants for employment from employees, officers, or administrators who intentionally engage in acts of reprisal, or coercion against an employee or applicant for employment who has disclosed improper governmental activity of the employer.
+The test claim statutes are Education Code sections 44110 - 44114 and 87160 - 87164.

-In these circumstances, the test claim statutes, allow K-12 and community college employees or applicants for employment to file a complaint with local law enforcement agencies.
-Supervisors, administrators, or employers that have been found to have engaged in retaliatory or coercive activities are subject to disciplinary actions, civil and criminal liabilities, and punitive damages.
-In any civil action or administrative proceeding, a shift in the burden of proof occurs when an employee or applicant for employment can show by a preponderance of evidence that the employee or applicant's whistleblowing was a contributing factor in the supervisor, administrator, or employer's alleged actions.
-The supervisor, administrator, or employer then must show by clear and convincing evidence that his/her actions were taken for legitimate and independent reasons.
-Community college employees and applicants for employment are provided the additional protection of being allowed to file their complaint with the State Personnel Board, which then must conduct a hearing or investigation to investigate and remedy these complaints.
+If a K-12 or community college employee or applicant for employment is subject to acts of reprisal for disclosing improper governmental activities, the test claim statutes allow the employee or applicant for employment to file a complaint with local law enforcement agencies.
+People that have been found to have engaged in retaliatory or coercive activities are subject to civil and criminal liabilities, and punitive damages.
+Community college employees and applicants for employment are provided the additional protection of being allowed to file their complaint with the State Personnel Board (SPB), which then must conduct a hearing or investigation to investigate and remedy these complaints.